baleada/docs/assets/md/logic/classes/Searchable.md

 - Create and store a searchable trie of itself
 - Search the trie for matches or fuzzy matches to a query
 - Store search results
+- Store a status (`ready` or `searched`)

 `Searchable` depends on the `Searcher` class from the [fast-fuzzy](https://github.com/EthanRutherford/fast-fuzzy) package.

 ::: type="info"
-`Searchable` adds virtually no extra functionality to the fast-fuzzy `Searcher` class.
+`Searchable` adds very little extra functionality to the fast-fuzzy `Searcher` class.
 It's mostly intended to be a thin wrapper, simply ensuring that the `Searcher` class conforms to all of Baleada Logic's API design specs and naming conventions.
 :::